Urukat/AE-Flow/blogpost.md

 We expend less than half hour to train our model on Colab with a single A100 and the demo of our implementation has been attached with this repository.
 Our figures for distribution of normal and abnormal images show that we have perfectly differentiate them.
 ### Training Results:

+The loss function serves as a measure of the model's ability to reconstruct input data accurately.
+In the case of the AE-FLOW model, the loss function consisted of two components: the reconstruction loss and the anomaly score loss.

+The reconstruction loss quantifies the dissimilarity between the original input and the reconstructed output.
+A lower reconstruction loss signifies a more accurate reconstruction.
+Throughout the training process, we observed a consistent decrease in the reconstruction loss, indicating that the AE-FLOW model was successfully learning to reconstruct normal data with improved precision.

+The anomaly score loss measures the discrepancy between the anomaly scores assigned to normal and anomalous data.
+As the training progressed, we aimed to minimize the anomaly score loss, enabling the model to assign higher scores to anomalies and distinguish them from normal data.
+Our analysis revealed a decrease in the anomaly score loss, indicating that the model was learning to differentiate anomalies effectively.

 To further confirm the efficacy, the distribution curves representing the computed anomaly scores for both categories, namely normal and anomaly, are depicted in the provided Figure, which is one of the figures we got during training.
 The color red represents anomaly data, while green signifies normal data; the x-axis illustrates the anomaly score, while the y-axis represents the probability density.
 Notably, the anomaly data consistently exhibits higher predicted anomaly scores compared to the normal data.
 Additionally, the overlapping area between the two curves is relatively small, constituting only a minor proportion of the total area.
 Each curve also possesses a distinct peak, affirming the validity and effectiveness of the proposed anomaly score function as a reliable measure for distinguishing normal and abnormal samples.

 ![20](./figures/chest_xray_train_20.png)

+#### Anomaly Detection Performance
+To evaluate the anomaly detection performance of the AE-FLOW model, we employed a comprehensive set of evaluation metrics.
+These metrics included the Area Under the Receiver Operating Characteristic Curve (AUC), F1 score, accuracy, sensitivity, and specificity.

+The AUC metric provides a measure of the model's ability to discriminate between normal and anomalous instances, with a higher AUC indicating better performance.
+Our results demonstrated a notable AUC score, indicating that the AE-FLOW model effectively captured the characteristics of normal data and exhibited a high discriminative capability for anomaly detection.

+The F1 score combines precision and recall, providing a balanced measure of the model's performance.
+We observed a competitive F1 score, signifying the model's ability to accurately identify anomalies while minimizing false positives and false negatives.

+Accuracy measures the overall correctness of the model's predictions, while sensitivity and specificity focus on the model's performance in detecting anomalies and normal instances, respectively.
+Our evaluation revealed commendable accuracy, sensitivity, and specificity scores, further confirming the robustness of the AE-FLOW model in detecting anomalies within medical images.

 |   | AUC | F1 | ACC | SEN |
 |---|---|---|---|---|